 Master's Students.
-For master's degree students, 9 credits per term constitute "full-time" status.
+For master's degree students, 9 credits per term constitute "full-time" status for financial aid purposes.
 A normal course load is 9-12 credit hours per term.
-For MBA students, a normal course load is 6 credit hours per term (or 3 credit hours for each subterm).
+For MBA students, a normal course load is 6 credit hours per term (or 3 credit hours for each session).
+For Graduate Counseling Program students, a normal course load is 6-9 hours per term, and may include 1-, 2-, and/or 3-credit hour courses.
+Additionally, 18 credit hours per academic year constitutes "full-time" status for GCP students and makes them eligible for certain University resources and services (e.g., campus housing, program scholarships, and graduate assistantships).
 Doctoral Students.
 For doctoral students, 6 credits per term constitute "full-time" status.
-A normal course load is 6 credit hours per term (or 3 credit hours for each subterm).
+A normal course load is 6 credit hours per term (or 3 credit hours for each session).
 Most students will reach candidacy status or a point in their academic careers when they have taken all of the required courses and dissertation credits, but who are still working to complete degree requirements.
 As they work to complete their degree requirements, they enroll in continuation courses which allows them to maintain their "full-time" status.
 It is assumed that students enrolled in continuation courses will be engaged in academic work averaging 15-20 hours per week.
 The student's advisor will ensure that this criteria is being met.